The Sound of War

 Woven together through artistic melodies and raw lyrics, Luke Wood’s album The Sound of War is infused with the deep message of Jesus’ second coming.

 Luke Wood’s debut album, The Law and the Prophets, pairs delicately crafted arrangements with honest insightful lyrics.

 Justin Rizzo and Luke Wood are two of IHOPKC’s most loved and respected worship leaders.

-It wasn’t long after that Luke began seeking the Lord through music.
+Pretty soon, Luke began seeking the Lord through music.
 He picked up a guitar and began singing songs to the Lord as prayers.
-In 2003, after hearing about IHOPKC through a friend, he did the One Thing internship, joining as a full-time staff member upon completion.
-Since being here, he does much the same that he did after he first committed his life to the Lord, “I turn simple songs into sincere prayers and wait for the Lord to turn those simple prayers into reality on the earth.”
+In 2003, after hearing about the International House of Prayer through a friend, he did the One Thing Internship, joining as a full-time staff member upon completion.
+In the house of prayer, Luke does much the same as he did after he first committed his life to the Lord: “I turn simple songs into sincere prayers and wait for the Lord to turn those simple prayers into reality on the earth.”

-Luke’s desire is to cultivate a lifestyle of fasting and prayer and to have the word of God written on his heart and upon the hearts of those who listen to his songs.
-“I want to be completely set apart from this world so that I can love the Lord with ALL of my heart, soul, mind and strength,” he says.
-“There is nothing that I would rather be doing than standing in the House of the Lord and learning His ways.”
-Luke and his wife, Leah, plan on remaining at IHOPKC indefinitely.
+Luke’s desire is to cultivate a lifestyle of fasting and prayer and to have the Word of God written on his heart and upon the hearts of those who listen to his songs.
+“I want to be completely set apart from this world so that I can love the Lord with all of my heart, soul, mind, and strength,” he says.
+“There is nothing that I would rather be doing than standing in the house of the Lord and learning His ways.”
+Luke and his wife, Leah, hope to remain at IHOPKC indefinitely.